openhab/openhab-jruby/USAGE.md

 - Abstract away complexities of openHAB
 - Enable all the power of Ruby and openHAB
 - Create a Frictionless experience for building automation
-- The common, yet tricky tasks are abstracted and made easy. e.g. creating a timer that automatically reschedules itself.
+- The common, yet tricky tasks are abstracted and made easy, e.g. creating a timer that automatically reschedules itself.
 - Tested
   - Designed and tested using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) with [RSpec](https://rspec.info/)
 - Extensible.